Restricted access across University Hospital Southampton sites

 - One parent to accompany a child patient

-If you are visiting in the above exceptional circumstances, please bring a face covering with you.
+If you are visiting please wear a face covering unless exempt.

 We recognise how important it is for our patients and their loved ones to stay in touch during this difficult time.
 For more information on how you can do this, view our page on staying connected here.